 If you want, get medical care as soon as possible for any injury.
 Bring copies of your medical records to the court for your final hearing if you ask for a Relief from Abuse Order.
 Before giving the records to the court, make sure that your Social Security Number is completely crossed out.

-You can contact us at Vermont Law Help for help.
-Call 1-800-889-2047 or fill out our form.
+You can contact us for help.
+Fill out our form and we will call you back.
+You can also call us at 1-800-889-2047.
 If your abuser has access to your computer, call us instead of using the online form.
+Your information will be sent to Legal Services Vermont, which screens requests for help for both Vermont Legal Aid and Legal Services Vermont.

 Do you live in the Burlington area?
-There is a free legal clinic at Legal Services Law Line of Vermont in Burlington, Vt., most Saturdays from 10 a.m. to noon.
+There is a free legal clinic at Legal Services Vermont in Burlington, Vt., most Saturdays from 10 a.m. to noon.
 You can get free legal help there.
 Call us at 1-800-889-2047 to check on the schedule.

 You can view a list of other legal clinics and projects around Vermont on the Vermont Bar Association website.
 See the link at the bottom of this VBA web page.